Helga Stevens

 Helga Stevens (born 9 August 1968) is a Belgian politician of the New Flemish Alliance (N-VA) and member of the European Parliament since 2014.
 She is well known for her work fighting for the rights of people with disabilities.

 Early life

 Born deaf, Helga Stevens first attended Koninklijk Instituut voor Doven en Spraakgestoorden, a special school for deaf students in Hasselt, before later switching to a mainstream school in Sint-Truiden.
 While spending a year in St. Louis, Missouri on a Rotary Scholarship 1987, she visited Gallaudet University and met a deaf attorney who inspired her to continue her studies in law.
 Back in Belgium, she studied law at the Katholieke Universiteit Leuven and became the first deaf lawyer in Belgium.
-In 1993, Stevens returned to the United States and obtained a master's degree at Boalt Hall Law School of the University of California in Berkeley on a Fulbright scholarship.
+In 1993, Stevens returned to the United States and obtained a master's degree at UC Berkeley School of Law on a Fulbright scholarship.

 In 1996, Stevens started working for the European Union of the Deaf (EUD) and was active in the Federation of Flemish Deaf Organisations.